dragGH102/chatapp-node-socket-react/README.md

 # chatapp-node-socket-react
-A Slack-style chat app built on top of node, express, socket.io, next.js, react
+A Slack-style chat app built on top of

+Technologies used:
+- node
+- express
+- socket.io
+- next.js
+- react